oac-tree/oac-tree/doc/corevariables.rst

    * - pretty
      - BooleanType
      - no
-     - defines if variable is written with pretty print
+     - defines if the JSON representation is written with pretty printing

 .. _file_exp: